wanjind/week5/week5.md

   - Let's break this down.
 First, we've defined a new variabled named `num`.
 This variable can be named anything you want.
   - `num` will iteratively take the value of anything included in the list that follows `in`.
   - During each iteration, the code in between `do` and `done` will be executed.
-In this case, we will simply print out each of the values our variable takes, one after the other.
+In this case, we will simply print out each of the values our variable takes, one after thenano bash other.
   - To make sure you can get a for loop to work, go ahead and make a new script called `loopTest.sh` and include this for loop.
 Run the script and make sure it prints out each of the values you provided.
   - Sometimes you'll want to loop through a whole series of command line arguments.
 To loop through these arguments, you can write `$@` in place of the list in your `for` statement. for num in $@